Out of Area Registration Scheme

 If you are thinking of joining us and you are out of our catchment area, you must agree to these rules

-We recognise that some of our registered patients would like to remain registered with us due to familiarity and for continuity in their care.
+We recognise that some of our currently registered patients would like to remain registered with us due to familiarity and for continuity in their care.
 This may be possible when you move out of our catchment area, but the following rules will still apply to you.

 Amersham Vale Practice recognises that not all patients wish to register at a surgery close to their home address.
 Many patients prefer to register closer to their place of work or study.
-In order to address this demand we are introducing a new form of registration called “Out of Area” (OOA) Registration.
+In order to address this demand we are introducing a new type of registration called “Out of Area” (OOA) Registration.

 There are some patients who are not suitable for OOA registration.
 These include any patient who is likely to require input from a specialist team who are geographically located according to their home, not their GP address.